oweise/k8s-hello/README.md

   instanceType: m5.large
   desiredCapacity: 3
   allowSSH: true
-  sshPublicKeyPath: <path to your ssh-key>
+  sshPublicKeyPath: ${SSH_PUBLIC_KEY_FILE}
 ```

+Most of it is configured through aforementioned `config.sh` but you may add your own settings here.

+If you chose to not specify the SSH_PUBLIC_KEY_FILE on the config.sh then you should remove the line "sshPublicKeyPath"
+here.

 ### Prepare parameters file for Cloud Formation

 These parameters influence the build process of your project in AWS.

 You find a file "cloudformation/parameters.json" in this repo which, again, is
-feeded with the environment variables from `config.sh`.
-Replacement of the
+fed with the environment variables from `config.sh`.
-environment variables through its values is done by the scripts `up.sh` and
-`down.sh` by calling `cat cloudformation/parameter.json | envsubst`.

 ```
 [